Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

   - The selection is removed from the viewport.
   - The selection is removed from the scene tree.
   - The material list shows all of the materials in the scene.
+- In a complex model, place the camera inside the mesh and try to click something internal -> the picking is affected by the near-sphere clipping
+- Double click on various entities in the viewport and in the scene tree -> the entity is centered and framed in the viewport
+- Change the field and near plane and try double clicking an entity again -> the entity is centered and framed.
 - Select multiple entities from the scene tree by holding shift (range select) or control (toggle single selection).
   - The material list shows the union of the the materials in the selected entities.
 - Select an entity from the viewport.